By Katie Wilson

 Make sure there’s a dance floor

-Dancing is what many of us missed most during lockdown, so now it’s finally allowed again one thing people will absolutely want to see at a party is a dance floor.
+Dancing is what many of us missed most during lockdown, so one thing people will absolutely want to see at a party is a dance floor.

 Disco balls, which reflect the light and really bring the club vibes, can be picked up for as little as £20.